 e.g. QCL-overriding rule is applied according to the following priority:

 PDSCH > ap-CSI-RS > sp-CSI-RS/p-CSI-RS > candidate PDSCH= candidate ap-CSI-RS

+[Samsung] Allow different Rx spatial QCL indication and resolve it based on UE implementation

+[vivo] We also think the above should be differentiated based on PDSCH scheduling offset and CSI-RS time domain behavior.
+If the spatial QCL could be guaranteed for the CSI-RS/PDSCH, they could always be multiplexed on the same symbol.
+If not, PDSCH beyond offset should be prioritized.

 3.5 CSIRS+PDCCH